schonkopf/soundscape_IR/README.md

 <details open>
 <summary>Model training</summary>

-After preparing the training spectrgram, we can train the source separation model with ```supervised_nmf```.
+After preparing the training spectrgram, we can train a model with ```source_separation```.
 NMF learns a set of basis functions to reconstruct the training spectrogram.
 In **soundscape_IR**, we can apply PC-NMF to separate the basis functions into two groups according to their source-specific periodicity.
 In this example, one group of basis funcitons is associated with deer call (mainly < 4 kHz) and another group is associated with noise (mainly > 3.5 kHz).
 Save the model for further applications.

 ```python
 from soundscape_IR.soundscape_viewer import source_separation